-For helpful comments, we are grateful to Bruno Biais, Darrell Duffie, seminar participants at the OECD Paris Workshop on Digital Financial Assets, Erasmus University, and the Swedish House of Finance.
+For helpful comments, we are grateful to Yakov Amihud, Bruno Biais, Will Cong, Darrell Duffie, Alex Edmans, seminar participants at the OECD Paris Workshop on Digital Financial Assets, Erasmus University, the Swedish House of Finance, the Munich Crowdfunding Symposium, the University of Adelaide, Deakin University, Melbourne University, Monash University, LaTrobe University, and the University of Western Australia.
 We thank Protocol Labs and particularly Evan Miyazono and Juan Benet for providing data.
 Sabrina Howell thanks the Kauffman Foundation for financial support.
 We are also grateful to all of our research assistants, especially Jae Hyung (Fred) Kim.
 Part of this paper was written while David Yermack was a visiting professor at Erasmus University Rotterdam.

-© Sabrina T. Howell, Marina Niessner and David Yermack 2018.
+\mathbb{C} Sabrina T. Howell, Marina Niessner and David Yermack 2018.
 All rights reserved.
-Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.
+Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including \mathbb{C} notice, is given to the source.